TeamVerde/TEAM_VERDE/README.md

 # Green Variable
-Code repo for the website of Green Variable, LLC of Charlotte, NC.
+Code repo for the Green Variable, LLC website.